colonyos/colonies/README.md

 Note that the order the processes are executed.
 Also, try to start another worker and you will see that both workers will execute processes.

 # Security principles
 A core component of Colonies is a crypto identity protocol inspired by Bitcoin and Ethereum.
-Each Colony and Colony Runtime is assigned a *Digital Identity* that is verified by the Colonies server using a so-called [Implicit certificates](https://en.wikipedia.org/wiki/Implicit_certificate), which is implemented using [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
+Each colony and colony runtime is assigned a *Digital Identity* that is verified by the Colonies server using a so-called [Implicit certificates](https://en.wikipedia.org/wiki/Implicit_certificate), which is implemented using [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
 This protocol makes it possible to reconstruct public-keys from signatures.
 Identities can then simply be calculated as cryptographic hashes (SHA3-256) of the reconstructed public-keys.

-The Colonies Server keeps track of these identities and applies several rules how runtimes are allowed to interact with each other.
+The Colonies server keeps track of these identities and applies several rules how runtimes are allowed to interact with each other.

-1. Only the Colonies Server Owner can register a new Colony.
+1. Only the server owner can register a new colony.
-2. Only the Colonies Server Owner can list registered Colonies.
+2. Only the server owner can list registered colonies.
-3. Only a Colony Owner can register a Colony Runtimes to a Colony.
+3. Only a colony owner can register a colony runtimes to a colony.
-4. Only a Colony Owner can list/get info about Colony.
+4. Only a colony owner can list/get info about colony.
-5. Only a Colony Owner can approve/disapprove a Runtime.
+5. Only a colony owner can approve/disapprove a runtime.
-6. Any Colony Runtime of a Colony can submit/get/list processes.
+6. Any colony runtime of a colony can submit/get/list processes.
-7. Only the Colony Runtime that was assigned a process can set attributes on that process.
+7. Only the colony runtime that was assigned a process can set attributes on that process.
-8. Any Colony Runtime can get/list attributes on processes.
+8. Any colony runtime can get/list attributes on processes.

 Note that the Colonies server does not store any crypto keys, but rather stores identites in a database and verifies that reconstructed identities obtained from RPC calls match the identities stored in the database.
 This protocol works as follows.
-Let's assume a Runtime client has the following Id:
+Let's assume a runtime client has the following Id:

 ```
 69383f17554afbf81594999eec96adbaa0fc6caace5f07990248b14167c41e8f
 ```

-It then sends the following message to the Colonies Server:
+It then sends the following message to the Colonies server:

 ```json
 {